massivejords/massivejords/README.md

 ### A. thaliana leaf area detection in OpenCV and PlantCV
 I developed a computer vision algorithm using Python to automatically quantify the size leaves grown on agar plates.
 Below is figure 2 from our paper showing the leaf area detection steps.

 ![Demo leaf area image](https://user-images.githubusercontent.com/72272198/235205383-44b73a77-794c-4455-9eda-a535eeef7117.png)

 *The image-processing steps used for leaf identification.
 (A) Image converted to black and white using the B channel of the Lab color space.
 (B) Binary threshold.
 (C) Region of interest indicated by the blue lines.
 (D) Identification of individual shoots using clustering and splitting the image into six sections.
 Note that one seed failed to germinate so no leaf area was measured.*

-[Look at the code repository here](https://github.com/massivejords/Agar-plate-leaf-area) [Check out the resulting publication in Application in Plant Sciences!](https://bsapubs.onlinelibrary.wiley.com/doi/10.1002/aps3.11504)
+[Look at the code repository here](https://github.com/massivejords/Agar-plate-leaf-area)

+[Check out the resulting publication in Application in Plant Sciences!](https://bsapubs.onlinelibrary.wiley.com/doi/10.1002/aps3.11504)

-The code was used in another
+The software was actually used to collect leaf area for thousands of leaves in [Katz et al 2022](https://pubmed.ncbi.nlm.nih.gov/36130068/) as well!

 [Shared code in a Python Package for collaborators](https://github.com/massivejords/tools)